-Once an injury occurs, rehabilitation must take place in order to heal.
+Once an injury occurs, rehabilitation must take place to heal.
 Rehab can take weeks or months, depending on the severity of the injury.
 Many athletes do not take rehab exercises seriously and will not complete the whole rehab schedule.
 While many do the exercises, they do them incorrectly.
-One factor that causes many re-occurring injuries is poor technique during rehabilitative exercise.
+One factor that causes many re-occurring injuries is a poor technique during rehabilitative exercise.
 Many young athletes may never experience full recovery until they understand that improper technique is the cause of the ongoing problem.
-When you are in recovery, the information received can be very helpful and can provide the analysis recovery based on performance and personal commitment.
+When you are in recovery, the information received can be beneficial and can provide the analysis recovery based on performance and personal commitment.
 The focus of this paper is on injuries occurring to the Anterior Cruciate Ligament (ACL) and what it takes to overcome such adversity.

 Cluett (2008b) explained the function of the anterior cruciate ligament (ACL) as the primary resisting force to forward motion of the tibia.
 The anatomical construction of the knee joint helps in understanding this relationship (Cluett, 2008b).

 The femur (thigh bone) sits on top of the tibia (shin bone), and the knee joint allows movement at the junction of these bones.
 Without ligaments to stabilize the knee, the joint would be unstable and prone to dislocation.
 The ACL prevents the tibia from sliding too far forward.
 (Cluett, 2008b, p.1) The ACL is a broad ligament joining the anterior tibial plateau to the posterior femoral intercondylar notch (Cross, 1998).

 The stabilization process of the ACL has four complex functions:

 ACL injuries are common problems involving the knee joint

 Recent studies indicate that 1 in 10 female college athletes have sustained this type of injury sometime during their athletic carrier.
-Research indicates that females participating in activities that "require cutting and jumping activities were 5 times more likely to suffer serious knee injuries compared to their male counterparts" (NWS, 2008, p.1).
+Research suggests that females participating in activities that "require cutting and jumping activities were five times more likely to suffer serious knee injuries compared to their male counterparts" (NWS, 2008, p.1).